Derafu Routing - Complete Usage Guide

 // $match->getHandler(): Returns the route handler.

-// $match->getParameters(): Returns route parameters.
+// $match->getParameters(): Returns the route parameters.

-// $match->getName(): Returns route name if set.
+// $match->getName(): Returns the route name if defined.

 } catch (RouteNotFoundException $e) {